quotient-im/Quaternion/README.md

 ```
 ...then you don't have libqmatrixclient sources - most likely because you didn't do the `git submodule init && git submodule update` dance.

+If you have made sure that your toolchain is in order (versions of compilers and Qt are among supported ones, PATH is set correctly etc.) but building fails with strange Qt-related errors such as not found symbols or undefined references, double-check that you don't have Qt 4.x packages around ([here is a typical example](https://github.com/QMatrixClient/Quaternion/issues/185)).
+If you need those packages reinstalling them may help; but if you use Qt4 by default you have to explicitly pass Qt5 location to CMake (see notes about CMAKE_PREFIX_PATH in "Building").

 If Quaternion runs but you can't see any messages in the chat (though you can type them in) - you have a problem with Qt Quick.
 Most likely, you don't have Qt Quick libraries and/or plugins installed.
 On Linux, double check "Pre-requisites" above and also see the stdout/stderr logs, they are quite clear in such cases.
-On Windows and Mac, just open an issue (see "Contacts" section in the beginning of this README), because most likely not all necessary Qt parts got copied along with Quaternion (which is a bug).
+On Windows and Mac, just open an issue (see "Contacts" in the beginning of this README), because most likely not all necessary Qt parts got copied along with Quaternion (which is a bug).

 Especially on Windows, if Quaternion starts up but upon an attempt to connect returns a message like "Failed to make SSL context" - you haven't made sure that SSL libraries are reachable buy the Quaternion binary.
 See the "OpenSSL on Windows" section above for details.

 When chasing bugs and investigating crashes, it helps to increase the debug level.
 Thanks to @eang:matrix.org, libqmatrixclient uses Qt logging categories - the "Troubleshooting" section of `lib/README.md` elaborates on how to setup logging.
+Note that Quaternion itself doesn't use Qt logging categories yet, only the library does.

 ## Screenshot
 ![Screenshot](quaternion.png)